-We have created this Covid-19 Safety Plan (hereinafter "CSP") to mitigate the impact of COVID-19 and help our employees, students, and families feel safe upon returning to our school.
+We have created this plan to mitigate the impact of COVID-19 and help our employees, students, and families feel safe upon returning to our school.
 Our needs and responses are different from public schools.
 Our site populations are relatively small, and we do not face certain complications like bussing, large special needs populations, collective bargaining, and ADA funding mechanisms.
-The guidelines in this plan are based on guidance from the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), California Department of Public Health (CDPH), and county health departments.
+The guidelines in this plan are based on guidance from the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and other applicable federal, state, and local agencies.